NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 - The other agents' parameters (e.g. $N_v$, $N_r$, $T_"zr"$, etc.) are defined in constant global arrays (e.g. `const int N_v[drone_t] = {1, 1};`).
 Each template instance can then index these arrays with its own id to access its own parameters (e.g. `N_v[id]`).

 This setup allows for easily defining the simulation parameters all inside the _Declarations_ section, thus without modifying either the templates or the _System declarations_, and to easily assign different parameters to each template instance.

+In the *faster model* some of the agents parameters are stored in variables, not arrays, loosing the possibility to specify different parameters for each agent but reducing the complexity of the drone template.
 === Map Representation

 #wrap-content(rect(fill: luma(240), radius: 1mm, inset: 0.5em, [